RifkieNurdianAdiNugroho/admin-dashboard/README.md

 - Analytics - [Vercel Analytics](https://vercel.com/analytics)
 - Formatting - [Prettier](https://prettier.io)

-This template uses the new Next.js App Router.
+Uses the new Next.js App Router.
 This includes support for enhanced layouts, colocation of components, tests, and styles, component-level data fetching, and more.

 ## Getting Started